johannesjo/super-productivity/README.md

 docker run -d -p 80:80 johannesjo/super-productivity:latest
 ```

+## Custom themes (desktop only)
+In addition to color coding your projects and tags and to the dark and light theme you can also load completely custom css available to restyle everything.
+To load a custom theme you simply need put them into a new file named `styles.css` directly in the [user data folder](#user-data-folder).

+There is a great set of [themes available for download in this repository](https://github.com/johannesjo/super-productivity-themes/tree/main/dist) as well as some [info on how to role out your own custom themes](https://github.com/johannesjo/super-productivity-themes).

 ## Custom WebDAV Syncing
-If using the integrated WebDAV Syncing is not working out for you, you can also try to sync all app files.
-When starting the app via the command line the path to where emergency backups are saved is printed out to the command line.
-Just take away the `/backup` sub folder away and use the remaining path to sync via the cloud.
+If using the integrated WebDAV Syncing is not working out for you, you can also try to sync all app files, which are located in the [user data folder](#user-data-folder).

+## Automatic Backups
+For the desktop version automatic backups are stored per default in the `backup` sub folder of the [user data folder](#user-data-folder).
+Once you located a backup you can restore it on the settings page under `Sync & Export/Import/Export/Import from file`.

+## User Data Folder
+Where user data is stored differs from os to os.
+The most common locations are:
+Mac OS: `~/Library/Application Support/superProductivity/`
+Windows: `C:\Users\<YOUR_USER_NAME>\AppData\Local\superProductivity/`
+Linux: `~/.config/superProductivity/`

+The path should be shown when you go to the "Automatic Backups` section on the configuration page (minus the "backup" sub folder).
+You can also see it printed out when you start the app from the command line.

+For web browsers data is simply stored for the current user inside the browser storage.

-## Using a custom folder to save user data
+### Using a custom folder to save user data
 You can specify a custom folder for saving your data by starting the application with the `--user-data-dir` parameter like so:
 ```
 superproductivity --user-data-dir=/path/to/my/data
 ```

-## Automatic Backups
-For the desktop version automatic backups are stored per default.
-You can see the [backup folder location](https://github.com/electron/electron/blob/master/docs/api/app.md#appgetpathname) printed out when you start the app from the command line.
-Once you located a backup you can restore it on the settings page under`Sync & Export/Import/Export/Import from file`.